openenclave/openenclave/docs/GettingStartedDocs/Debugging.md

 ## Known issues:

-- oe-gdb currently only supports debugging an enclave when the app is launched under the debugger.
-If the debugger is attached to an existing enclave host process, it will not be able to step into enclave code.
 - The debugger will inevitably catch a SIGILL (Illegal instruction) signal during enclave initialization in the mbedtls_aesni_has_support method.
 This signal can be continued without issue as it is handled by Open Enclave as part of the CPUID emulation it provides to mbedtls.
-- oe-gdb cannot be used to debug enclave code while running in simulation mode.